fork-commit-merge/fork-commit-merge/README.md

 Before you start, you'll need to install Git.

 Also:
--   If you are solving JavaScript or TypeScript related issues, you need to install Node.js, and npm.
+-   If you are solving JavaScript or TypeScript related issues, you need to install [Node.js and npm](#installing-nodejs-and-npm).
--   If your are solving Python related issues, you need to install Python.
+-   If your are solving Python related issues, you need to install [Python](#installing-python).
--   If you are solving Ruby related issues, you need to install Ruby.
+-   If you are solving Ruby related issues, you need to install [Ruby](#installing-ruby).
--   If you are solving PHP related issues, you need to install PHP.
+-   If you are solving PHP related issues, you need to install [PHP](#installing-php).
+-   If you are solving SQL related issues, you need to install [sqlite3](#installing-sqlite3).
 -   If you are solving only HTML, CSS, JSON or Markdown related issues, you don't need to install anything else.

 ### Installing Git